claesenm/optunity/docs/user/solvers/sobol.rst

 sequences in up to 40 dimensions (e.g. 40 hyperparameters).

 The figures below show the differences between a Sobol sequence and sampling uniformly at random.
+These figures can be recreated using the code in `bin/examples/python/sobol_vs_random.py`.

 .. figure:: sobol.png
     :alt: 200 points sampled in 2D with a Sobol sequence.